What is an affordable home?

 The council no longer owns its own social housing stock.
 All of our housing stock was transferred to the ownership of Severn Vale Housing Society in 1998.

-We now work in partnership with a number of housing associations (known as Registered Providers), developers, land owners and the Homes and Communities Agency to develop new affordable homes in our borough.
+We now work in partnership with a number of housing associations (known as Registered Providers), developers, land owners and the Homes England to develop new affordable homes in our borough.

 In response to the unmet housing need in the borough in both rural and urban areas, Tewkesbury Borough Council is investigating innovative ways of providing new affordable homes through the following mechanisms that seek to maximise affordable housing opportunities in the borough: